-Until recently Nicolas was closely involved as thematic lead with two of the University of Warwick's Global Research Priorities (GRPs), Sustainable Cities and Connecting Cultures.
-In April 2017 he convened a day-long symposium at Warwick Arts Centre funded by both GRPs and entitled Sky Blues City: Imagining a Sustainable Cultural Future for Coventry which explored new collaborative research opportunites arising from Coventry's nomination to be UK City of Culture in 2021 and the city's 10-year Cultural Strategy.
+Nicolas was closely involved as thematic lead with two of the University of Warwick's Global Research Priorities (GRPs), Sustainable Cities (where the theme was social and cultural sustainability) and Connecting Cultures (where he led the urban futures theme).
+In April 2017 he convened a day-long symposium at Warwick Arts Centre funded by both GRPs and entitled Sky Blues City: Imagining a Sustainable Cultural Future for Coventry which explored new collaborative research opportunities between the universities of Coventry and Warwick, arising from Coventry's nomination to be UK City of Culture in 2021 and the city's 10-year Cultural Strategy.
 Nicolas also contributed a public key-note to a symposium entitled The Biennial Effect: Biennials and Place-making at the first Coventry Biennial of Contemporary Art in October 2017 and is now a member of its advisory board.
 See: Coventry Biennial of Contemporary Art

-My research interests revolve around site-specific practices and, in particular, performance's intersection with urban contexts.
-This often takes me into the realms of visual and live art, cultural geography, ethnography and the built environment and I have written on contemporary artists and architects such as Alfredo Jaar, Sophie Calle, Francis Alys, Aleksandra Mir, Tomoko Takahashi, Richard Wentworth, Rachel Whiteread, Mark Quinn, Peter Eisenman, Anthony Gormley, Daniel Libeskind, Christo and Jeanne-Claude, Tacita Dean, Hans Haacke and Christian Boltanski.
-I have recently completed a book on the relationship between contemporary art biennials and their urban locations within the context of Europe and am Principal Investigator on a 3-year practice-based AHRC-funded research project entitled Sensing the City (2017-2020), which involves working with the Centre for Dance Research at Coventry University, Film and Television Studies at Warwick and commissioned artists.
-The project is based on devising a model of urban data capture using the human body as sensor.
+My research interests revolved around site-specific practices and, in particular, performance's intersection with the complexity of urban contexts.
+This often took me into the realms of visual and live art, cultural geography, ethnography and the built environment and I have written widely on contemporary artists and architects, including Ai Weiwei, Damien Hirst, Bob and Roberta Smith, Ayse Erkmen, Elmgreen and Dragset, Alfredo Jaar, Sophie Calle, Francis Alys, Aleksandra Mir, Tomoko Takahashi, Richard Wentworth, Rachel Whiteread, Mark Quinn, Peter Eisenman, Anthony Gormley, Daniel Libeskind, Christo and Jeanne-Claude, Tacita Dean, Hans Haacke and Christian Boltanski.
+I recently completed a book on the relationship between contemporary art biennials and their urban locations within the context of Europe and was Principal Investigator on a 3-year practice-based AHRC-funded research project entitled Sensing the City (2017-2020), which involved working with the Centre for Dance Research at Coventry University, Film and Television Studies at Warwick and commissioned artists.
+The project was based on devising a model of urban data capture using the human body as sensor.
 See: Sensing the City

-My book Street Scenes: Brecht, Benjamin and Berlin, for which I received two AHRB research grants, appeared in 2005.
-A further book entitled Art and the City, which received AHRC research funding, appeared in 2011 and in 2010 I published a curated portfolio of key documents entitled Performance and the Contemporary City: an Interdisciplinary Reader, which was based on the content of a 3rd-year undergraduate module of the same name.
-In Autumn 2014 my edited volume Performing Cities appeared.
+In 2005, having recently arrived at Warwick, my book Street Scenes: Brecht, Benjamin and Berlin appeared, for which I had received two AHRB research grants.
+A later book, entitled Art and the City, which received AHRC research funding, appeared in 2011, while in 2010 I had published a curated portfolio of key texts relating to urban performance studies entitled Performance and the Contemporary City: an Interdisciplinary Reader.
+This was based on the content of a 3rd-year undergraduate module of the same name.
+In Autumn 2014 my edited volume Performing Cities was published.
 This has chapter contributions by a range of scholars and artists exploring innovative approaches to writing the performing city (including Sue-Ellen Case, David Williams, Gay McAuley, Freddie Rokem, Mark Fleishman, Heike Roms and Mike Pearson).

 In January 2012 I was invited to give a keynote on public art in the city of Turku in Finland.
 The event marked the conclusion of Turku's shared role (with Tallinn, Estonia) of European Capital of Culture in 2011.
-More recently I have been invited to give papers at various major European events concerned with the role of art and performance in urban contexts, including Belgrade (Mikser Festival), Copenhagen (Metropolis Lab) and Cologne (International Congress of Geographers).
+Since then I have been invited to give papers at various major European events concerned with the role of art and performance in urban contexts, including Belgrade (Mikser Festival), Copenhagen (Metropolis Lab) and Cologne (International Congress of Geographers).
 In November 2014 I was a panel and keynote contributor to Stadt Kunst Linz, a public symposium on art in public space at the Architekturforum Oberösterreich, Linz, Austria.
 The event was broadcast on regional television and a 15-minute radio interview given (in German) to Radio FRO 105.0, broadcast 14th November 2014.
 In 2017 I contributed mounted artist's pages entitled “Watermarked: ‘Venice Really Lives Up to Its Postcard Beauty’” to the exhibition Desert Fictions at Magacin/Great War Island, Belgrade, Serbia, 8th-22nd July.
-The exhibition was curated by Dr Marko Jobst, Department of Architecture and Landscape, University of Greenwich, London and will tour to other European venues.
+The exhibition was curated by Dr Marko Jobst, then of the Department of Architecture and Landscape, University of Greenwich, London.

 I have been invited to give papers at several Performance Studies international (PSi) conferences (in Mainz, Singapore, New York City, Toronto, Utrecht and Hamburg), as well as in a variety of disciplinary contexts (including Media Studies, German Literature, Contemporary Dance, Geography, Sociology, Film Studies, Architecture and Visual Art).
 In May 2010 I gave an introductory public lecture at the screening of Jean Vigo's À Propos de Nice (1930) and Walter Ruttmann's Berlin: Symphony of a Great City (1927) as part of the British Film Institute's Essential Experiments season at the National Film Theatre.